 3. Half of the Desert National Wildlife Refuge is Already Inaccessible

 During World War II, shortly after the Desert National Wildlife Refuge was dedicated, 846,000 acres were given to the War Department to be used as an aerial bombing and gunnery range.
 Over the years, more swaths of land were acquired for military use.
 For full details, check out the Desert Refuge timeline on our site.
 While we fully support our nation’s troops, we also understand that wildlife can not see these imaginary lines called borders we create.
-The Desert Refuge was initially created to protect wildlife not scare them with artillery shells and bombing exercises.
+Larger animals may become entangled in fencing, which may lead to death.
+The Desert Refuge was initially created to protect wildlife not to entrap them iin hundreds of miles of fencing or scare them with artillery shells and bombing exercises.
 Do we really need 300,000 more acres of destroyed wildlife habitat?
+No, we do not!

 4. Rich Historical Significance

 Alamo and Mormon Well roads traverse the Desert National Wildlife Refuge from the Corn Creek Station Visitor’s Center.
 These roads were originally created as a wagon trail by pioneers who settled in the Las Vegas Area.
 Using these historical trails, visitors can view historical sites from Natives like petroglyphs and Agave roasting pits or remnants of the pioneer era like the Dry Lake Corral.
 The area has a rich history spanning a millennia as the land sustained both Native tribesmen and 19th century settlers.
 Today, they leave behind stories in the desert’s time capsule that echoes memories of a simpler time in history.

 5. Exclusive Recreational Opportunities